airgap-it/tezos-rust-sdk/tezos-core/README.md

-# Tezos Kotlin SDK: Core
+# Tezos Rust SDK: Core

-`:tezos-core` provides base Tezos types and actions that can be performed on them.
+`tezos-core` provides base Tezos types and actions that can be performed on them.

 ## Setup